 There are several common lifting belt mistakes that should be avoided:

 Who Should Wear Weightlifting Belts?
-(Benefits & How They Help)
+(How They Help)

 There are many reasons why somebody would want to wear a weight lifting belt in the gym.
 However, the true nature of why gym-goers should wear a belt is to help create intra-abdominal cavity pressure (IAP).